efhai2408/Blog/000 How it starts.md

 					- [How a Harvard Professor Makes Transforming Toys & Designs | WIRED](https://youtu.be/xN9hTo3iR6A?si=LYSUKlFDkW0_766C)
 					- <iframe width="560" height="315" src="https://www.youtube.com/embed/xN9hTo3iR6A?si=L2fPjjZhRHax7LgL" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
 # 3. Encounter
-- Aj.Priyakorn talk about ==BACC event== that ESIC lab and some ppl from fab lab were involved.
+- Aj.Priyakorn talk about `BACC event` that ESIC lab and some ppl from fab lab were involved.
 	-  [NOISE](https://www.facebook.com/ESICLAB/posts/pfbid02QqacPaMFX92cjQHSQ1F2imSpBAQ3Ap8xgK9nNtfZP83dsV2PuMHuebMgUuXTenYLl)
 	- She invited us to that exhibition
 - this class is taught in english because some international program students enroll this course.
-- ==We need to write weekly blog==.
+- `We need to write weekly blog`.
 - 1 student in this class present her assignment from previous week
 	- she write her blog in notion
-		- This ==remind me== of my old time when I used this software to journaling around 2-3 years ago, and used it to colaborate, write log book with my teammate during internship.
+		- This `remind me` of my old time when I used this software to journaling around 2-3 years ago, and used it to colaborate, write log book with my teammate during internship.
 		- This software is great tool for publish idea and write personal blog post because this software is packed with many features that let everyone customize their personal note and databased for free, in fully sync cloud.
 		- By the way, I prefer obsidian markdown editor for personal notes, 2nd brain notes that I didn’t planned to publish, because of it’s customizable, and let us own all of my data in markdown format that I not gonna lost it if something bad happen with the company.
 	- she write about particle photon iot microcontroller.